software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >   void createRecommendationSetsAttributesCorrectly() {
 >       // Arrange: initialize a AddReadingRecommendationDto object with other attributes, except the category (the recommendation is uncategorized)
 >
->       // Act: call the recommendationRepository.createRecommendation method with the initialized object
+>       // Act: call the createRecommendation method with the initialized object
 >
 >      // Assert: retrieve all the recommendations from the database using the recommendationRepository.findAll() method.
 Then, the attributes of the first (and the only) object on the list should match the attributes of the AddReadingRecommendationDto object
 >   }